 In 1863 President Lincoln proclaimed a national “Thanksgiving Day” to be celebrated on the last Thursday of November.
 Historians believe that his action was prompted by a series of editorials written by Sarah Josepha Hale, a writer and editor of some renown.
 (She wrote the popular nursery rhyme, “Mary Had a Little Lamb.”).

 Beginning in 1947, the National Turkey Federation has presented a live turkey to the President.
-Over the years it became customary for the President to grant a “pardon” to the turkey.
+Over the years it has become customary for the President to grant a “pardon” to the turkey.

 The Friday after the holiday is known as “Black Friday.”
 It is one of the busiest shopping days of the year and signals the beginning of the Christmas shopping season.
 Many retail stores open early and offer sales.
-Some shoppers love this and camp out overnight (beware hypothermia this year); others deride it as a “fool’s errand.”
+Some are even planning to stay open on Thanksgiving.
+Many shoppers love this and camp out overnight (beware hypothermia this year); others deride it as a “fool’s errand.”

 Saturday is known as “Small Business Saturday,” which is an attempt to encourage patronage of small businesses.
 The Monday after the holiday is known as “Cyber Monday,” which encourages shopping on-line.
 The Tuesday after is called “Giving Tuesday” to encourage donations to the needy.
 The holiday is a prime time for charity.
 Many communities have food and clothing drives to collect items for distribution to the poor.

 Many cities hold parades.
 The NYC “Macy’s Thanksgiving Day Parade” is a longstanding tradition.
-Many families have attended this every year for generations.
+Many families have attended this event every year for generations.
 It features celebrities, high school marching bands, and floats with specific themes, such as Broadway shows and cartoon characters.
 The last float is traditionally one of Santa Claus, which symbolizes the beginning of the Christmas season.
 Other examples of cities that hold parades are Detroit, Philadelphia, St. Louis, Plymouth, MA, and Houston.
 Sometimes, bad weather puts a damper on the festivities.
-For example, this year the forecast for NY is for “real feel” temperatures in the single digits.
-Ugh!
+For example, this year the forecast for NY is for high winds, which could affect some of the floats.

 Many of us watch football.
 High schools and colleges play traditional games against their chief rivals.
 The NFL has staged a football game on Thanksgiving Day every year since 1934.
 At first, there was only one that was hosted by the Detroit Lions.
 Currently, there are three.
 Even basketball has gotten into the act.
 There are college tournaments and NBA games.
 For non-sports fans there are a plethora of TV specials with a Thanksgiving or Christmas theme.